 - “The RealGas and RealGasH2O options of the TOUGH+ code for the simulation of coupled fluid and heat flow in tight/shale gas systems”

 George Moridis and Craig M. Freeman.
 Computers and Geosciences.
 October 2013.

 "Gas Flow Tightly Coupled to Elastoplastic Geomechanics for Tight and Shale Gas Reservoirs: Material Failure and Enhanced Permeability" Jihoon Kim and George Moridis.
 Society of Petroleum Engineers.
 Accepted for publication in April 2013.

 "MeshVoro: A three-dimensional Voronoi mesh building tool for the TOUGH family of codes" Freeman et al. Computers and Geosciences.
 Accepted for publication May 2014.

 Surface Water Modeling

 Analysis of Existing Data

-EPA estimates 3 journal articles or reports will come out of the Analysis of Existing Data projects.
+EPA estimates up to 5 reports will come out of the Analysis of Existing Data projects.

 Spills Database Analysis

 EPA estimates 1 additional report will come out of the Toxicity Assessment project.